nodejs/outreach/community.md

 ### Community Committee

-There are multiple avenues you can use to get involved in the NodeJS foundation.
-You can join our [community committees](https://github.com/nodejs/community-committee) meetings where we discuss issues, new features, and all the things that are happening in NodeJS Foundation.
+[Community Committee](https://github.com/nodejs/community-committee) (Comm Comm) is the highest level committee in NodeJS foundation which oversees all the outward facing community outreach efforts.
+You can join our Comm Comm meetings where we discuss issues, new features, and all the things that are happening in NodeJS Foundation.
 If you are interested in participating in the meeting, you can join via the Zoom link, or you can simply watch the meeting live on [YouTube](https://www.youtube.com/channel/UCQPYJluYC_sn_Qz_XE-YbTQ).

 ### Core Contribution

-If you think you have found a solution to an existing issue or you have new feature in mind which you want to implement then you can contribute to the core of [NodeJS](https://github.com/nodejs/node).
+If you want to help by writing code in the form of fixes, features, or an improvement, you can always explore the [NodeJS GitHub Repo](https://github.com/nodejs/node).
+You may start by taking a look at the issues reported by other people or by helping with the pull requests.
 But before doing that, please make sure you consult the [NodeJS Contribution Guidelines](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#pull-requests).

-Making your first contribution to the core can be tough.
-Visit [Node Todo](https://www.nodetodo.org), where you will find all the necessary help you need to make your first contribution.
+If you want to contribute but not sure where to start, take a look at [Node Todo](https://www.nodetodo.org).
+It's a great guide on getting started with your first contribution.

 ### Reporting a Bug